This is an archived issue of our Almanac.com Companion email newsletter.

 Ponytail Palms Ponytail palms are a unique-looking, long-lived indoor plant that thrives on benign neglect.
 They are very easy to grow, provided you don’t overwater them!
 Here’s how to grow and care for a ponytail palm in your home.

-Detailed weather forecasts for 18 regions of the U.S., gardening and growing, food and recipes, astronomy, tides, home remedies, trends, handy tips & techniques, history, plus lots of humor—what’s not to like?
+Detailed weather forecasts for the entire U.S., gardening and growing, food and recipes, astronomy, tides, home remedies, trends, handy tips, history, plus lots of humor—what’s not to like?

 Can What We Eat Affect How We Feel?

 Sure, we all know that what we eat is important for our physical health.
-But can healthier eating really help us manage stress better, alleviate depression, and just feel better about ourselves?
+But can what we eat also affect how we feel?
+Let’s explore better eating can help us feel better—less anxiety, stress, and depression.

 Praying Mantis: Predators of the Garden